progenetix/progenetix-web/mkdocs-docs/index.md

 ![progenetix arraymap cancercelllines logo](/img/arraymap-cancercelllines-progenetix-logos-1200x240.png){: style="float: right; width: 400px; margin-top: 0px;"}
 [_cancercelllines.org_](https://cancercelllines.org)
-is an information resource presenting known mutations from (as of 2023) more than 16000 cancer cell lines, additional to more than 5000 CNV profiles from cell line profiling experiments. [_arrayMap_](http://arraymap.org) represents the subset of the [_progenetix_](https://progenetix.org) data for which probe-specific data from genomic array experiments is available.
+is an information resource presenting known mutations from (as of 2025) more than 16000 cancer cell lines, additional to more than 5000 CNV profiles from cell line profiling experiments. [_arrayMap_](http://arraymap.org) represents the subsetP of the [_Progenetix_](https://progenetix.org) data for which probe-specific data from genomic array experiments is available.